NeptuneMagicSauce/CatPi/README.md

 - icons: nicer

+- signal of weight is noisy
+  it easily goes over threshold because of spikes average, median: research a bit still display both the raw and the processed

-- logic: dont dispense right after eating, have a delay
+- logic: dont dispense right after eating, have a delay needs to detect eat events which needs a reliable weight signal which needs the processing

-- logic: bug sometimes dispense zero or very little: detect and dispense again
+- logic: bug sometimes dispense zero or very little: detect and dispense again needs to detect eat events

 - libhx711: what happens when unplugged? crashes
  - start unplugged